-There is no active nightlife to speak of – being a UNESCO World Heritage Site imposes certain obligations and restrictions after all.
-But the city still feels quite bohemian and is certainly culturally rich – it was named European Capital of Culture in 2018.
+There is no active nightlife to speak of; being a UNESCO World Heritage Site imposes certain obligations and restrictions, after all.
+But the city still feels quite bohemian and is certainly culturally rich – it was named the European Capital of Culture in 2018.

 Valletta is not the most popular choice for expats; the expat population in the capital, although growing, is still relatively small.
-But if you are into culture, history and arts, you will find it all here.
+But if you are into culture, history, and arts, you will find it all here.

 The Auberges, the former residences of the knights of St John, are probably the most visited buildings in Valletta.

 Although the capital, Valletta is not the most expensive location in terms of property.
-However, the choice is good, from small modest one-bed apartments in one of the older apartment blocks to opulent and luxurious converted palazzos.
+However, the choice is good, from small, modest one-bed apartments in one of the older apartment blocks to opulent and luxurious converted palazzos.

 If you’re after a more active social life, then look around the Harbour Area.
-Harbour Area is also known as Greater Valletta and is situated around the Grand Harbour, one of the most fabulous natural harbours in the world.
+Harbour Area is also known as Greater Valletta and is situated around the Grand Harbour, one of the most fabulous natural harbors in the world.

-Malta’s most sought after areas are there: St Julian’s and Sliema and the three cities off the Grand Harbour: Vittoriosa, Senglea and Cospicua.
+Malta’s most sought-after areas are there: St Julian’s and Sliema and the three cities off the Grand Harbour: Vittoriosa, Senglea, and Cospicua.

-It is a very lively and cosmopolitan place to live, full of shops, bars and cafes.
+It is a very lively and cosmopolitan place to live, full of shops, bars, and cafes.
 It is built up, often congested with traffic, and busy all year round.
 Also, nightlife flourishes along the seafront.

 A property’s proximity to the seafront has a great impact on its price.

-The northern side of the Grand Harbour has for a long time been the most fashionable place to live in Valletta.
+The northern side of the Grand Harbour has, for a long time, been the most fashionable place to live in Valletta.
 If it seems too expensive for you, look at the opposite end – the south side of the Grand Harbour.

 There are museums and plenty of entertainment options there.

 Due to its location and peaceful character, the area is very popular with the local upper-middle class.
-It also has all the necessary amenities and facilities to make life there comfortable and convenient.
+It also has all the necessary amenities and facilities to make life comfortable and convenient.

-To the south and east, a small residential area has sprung up, with large terraced houses and some more recent apartments dominating the scene.
+To the south and east, a small residential area has sprung up, with large terraced houses and more recent apartments dominating the scene.

-Terraced houses, villas and maisonettes are the main property types found in this location.
+Terraced houses, villas, and maisonettes are the main property types found in this location.

-Mellieha, St Paul’s Bay and Buġibba (pronounced ‘boojibber’), all towns in the north of the island, also attract a lot of expats.
+Mellieha, St Paul’s Bay, and Buġibba (pronounced ‘boojibber’), all towns in the north of the island, also attract a lot of expats.

 Property in these towns is cheaper than in the Harbour Area.

 All three locations offer a good choice of various properties, both older houses and new developments, suited to various tastes and budgets.

 A little west and inland is the lovely little town of Madliena, which is situated at a high elevation and has fabulous views of the northern bays.

-The town of Madliena owes its origin to the 15th century Chapel of St. Mary Magdalene.
-The Victoria Lines, Madliena Fort and The Batteria San Giovanni are considered to be local attractions.
+The town of Madliena owes its origin to the 15th-century Chapel of St. Mary Magdalene.
+The Victoria Lines, Madliena Fort, and The Batteria San Giovanni are considered to be local attractions.

 Madliena is mainly a villa residential area where you will find detached villas, semi-detached villas, and bungalows.

 Villas are quite an expensive type of property on the island due to the natural lack of land.
-It is possible though to buy a cheaper villa built in the seventies and then refurbish it.
+It is possible, though, to buy a cheaper villa built in the seventies and then refurbish it.

 There are also luxury apartment developments, as well as maisonettes, available in the area.
 Some of the views from these properties are stunning and go as far as St. Paul’s Bay.

-It is mostly known for its stunning marina, and a number of foreign embassies including those of Egypt, Italy, France and the British High Commission.
+It is mostly known for its stunning marina and a number of foreign embassies, including those of Egypt, Italy, France, and the British High Commission.

-The town is a very sought-after place to live, popular with both locals and expats, and one of the most expensive places in terms of property in Malta.
+The town is a very sought-after place to live, popular with both locals and expats and one of the most expensive places in terms of property in Malta.

-Ta Xbiex Marina has a convenient central location and shelter afforded from the prevailing north-westerly winds.
+Ta Xbiex Marina has a convenient central location and shelter from the prevailing north-westerly winds.
 It is also naturally protected from other wind directions, while the breakwater protects against a north-easterly swell.

-Marsaxlokk is famous for its big Sunday fish market and its many decorative “eyed” painted boats called Luzzus.
+Marsaxlokk is famous for its big Sunday fish market and many decorative “eyed” painted boats called Luzzus.

-If you want to find a fine beach destination away from tourists and holidaymakers, Marsaxlokk is the right choice.
-Tourists don’t usually flock there because of the shipyards and power station.
-Malta’s main power station is located there and Oiltanking Malta Ltd. also operates from Marsaxlokk.
+This is one of the best places to live in Malta if you seek a respite from tourists.
+Tourists don’t usually flock there because of the shipyards and the power station.
+Malta’s main power station is located there, and Oiltanking Malta Ltd. also operates from Marsaxlokk.

 Marsaxlokk has a small sandy beach on the east side.
-There is also the amazing St. Peter’s Pool located at Delimara within a 20-minute walk.
+There is also the amazing St. Peter’s Pool located at Delimara, within a 20-minute walk.
 The pool is framed with smooth, weathered limestone ledges, which make good sunbathing spots.

-The waters of St. Paul’s bay are perfect for diving, snorkeling and cliff jumping.
+The waters of St. Paul’s Bay are perfect for diving, snorkeling, and cliff jumping.

-You can either totally fall in love with Marsaxlokk for its serene and quiet character, or totally hate it because there’s not much to do.
+You can either totally fall in love with Marsaxlokk for its serene and quiet character or totally hate it because there’s not much to do.

 Northeast of Valletta, along the northern coastline, is a little seaside town of Marsascala, set around a gorgeous inlet called Marsascala Creek.